Conformal dynamics at infinity for groups with contracting elements: CAT(0) groups with rank-1 elements: Case Study (II)

-\item $G$ admits a unique invariant closed subset, where the fixed point pairs of contracting elements are dense in the distinct pairs. \item The Myrberg points of $G$ are regular, and then minimal. \end{enumerate}
+\item $G$ admits a unique invariant closed subset, where the fixed point pairs of contracting elements are dense in the distinct pairs. \item The Myrberg points of $G$ are regular, and in particular, are minimal. \end{enumerate}

 \end{lem}